Harvesting in Ceres

 Circuit Breaker

-Section titled “Circuit Breaker”The embedding API (Gemini) is protected by a circuit breaker to prevent cascading failures during harvesting:
+Section titled “Circuit Breaker”When embeddings are enabled, the embedding provider is protected by a circuit breaker to avoid cascading failures:

 Closed, Open, Half-Open states with adaptive recovery timeout on rate limits.